Hi! My name is Skyler Holobach. Welcome to Threadsmith Group!

 I was also burning out, and I had a front-row seat to exactly why.

 The systems I was fixing for the business were the same ones grinding people down.
 I saw roadmaps that changed with the founder's mood, decisions that routed through one exhausted person (me), and process that existed because…..well, um, someone built it 10 years ago and no one was brave enough to challenge it, but they sure could suffer through it.
-I watched it break the companies, and I watched it break the people inside them, and eventually I was one of the people it broke.
+I watched it break the companies, I watched it break the people inside them, and eventually I was one of the people it broke.

 That rebuild is why Threadsmith Group exists, and it is why I do two kinds of work that are actually the same work.
+What I Do

 Why It Matters